cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/scaling/scaling.md

 ### Horizontal scaling

-Horizontal scaling works differently for each server type, and is only available if you have deployed using your cloud provider.
+Horizontal scaling works differently for each server type and is only available if you have deployed using your cloud provider.

 ## Kubernetes cluster's servers